Lightning win Game 5, deny Avs chance to take Stanley Cup

 Completing this comeback series win would put them in an entirely different category.
 Only one team has rallied to capture a Game 7 in the final after trailing 3-1 in a series — the 1942 Toronto Maple Leafs.

-This is a gritty Lightning squad that’s showing no signs of slowing down even against a speedy Avalanche team and even after all the contests they’ve logged.
-Tampa Bay has played in 67 postseason games since the start of the first round in 2020.
-That’s basically an entire extra season.
+This is a gritty Lightning squad that’s showing no signs of slowing down against a speedy Avalanche team and even after all the contests they’ve logged.
+Tampa Bay has played in 67 postseason games since the start of the first round in 2020, nearly an entire extra season.

 Their resolve has impressed Lightning coach Jon Cooper.
 His team improved to 3-0 this season when facing potential elimination games.